-- Gaming direct grants; Last fiscal year \$2,300,000 was approved to individual groups. - Mill rate funding through local governments: appropriately \$1,000,000 annually, not including in-kind support such as access to buildings and vehicle use. - Other fundraising; appropriately \$1,000,000 from local organizations (service clubs), corporate, donations from family and friends of subjects.
+- Community Gaming Grants; Approximately \$2,300,000 for SAR groups. - Mill rate funding through local governments: appropriately \$1,000,000 annually, not including in-kind support such as access to buildings and vehicle use. - Other fundraising; appropriately \$1,500,000 from local organizations (service clubs), corporate, donations from family and friends of subjects.